Cleveland Clinic logo

 Symptoms of rumination syndrome

-Rumination syndrome is a pattern of regurgitation (food coming back up) after you eat.
+Rumination syndrome is a pattern of bringing food back up after you eat.
 It’s typically painless and effortless.
 You might have a feeling like belching when it happens.
 It doesn’t involve nausea or retching.
-The regurgitated food doesn’t taste sour like vomit does.
+The regurgitated food doesn’t taste sour, like vomit does.
 It hasn’t been in your stomach long enough to mix with the acid.

 • Separate episodes of vomiting or acid reflux

-• A feeling of pressure before regurgitation, which may be painful
+• A feeling of pressure before the food comes back up, which may be painful

-Babies who have rumination syndrome may arch their backs or make sucking noises.
+Babies who have rumination disorder may arch their backs or make sucking noises.

 Rumination syndrome causes

 Researchers don’t fully understand what causes rumination syndrome.
-Some describe it as a functional GI disorder, and others as a behavioral disorder.
-Regurgitation can be learned and intentional or unintentional.
+Some describe it as a functional gastrointestinal (GI) disorder.
+Others call it a behavioral disorder.
+Regurgitation can be learned.
+It can be intentional or unintentional.
 Some believe it might be a learned response to a physical or psychological condition.

-Mechanically speaking, regurgitation happens because certain muscles relax or contract at the wrong time.
+In general, regurgitation happens because certain muscles relax or squeeze (contract) at the wrong time.
 Your lower esophageal sphincter (LES) is the muscular valve between your esophagus and stomach.
 It’s supposed to open when you swallow and then close to keep food down in your stomach.

 But in rumination syndrome, it doesn’t work this way.
-It appears that pressure within your belly triggers your abdominal muscles to contract, pushing food back up.
-At the same time, your LES relaxes in response to this internal pressure, like a release valve, allowing the food to continue to rise.
+Instead, pressure within your belly triggers your abdominal muscles to contract, pushing food back up.
+At the same time, your LES relaxes in response to this internal pressure.
+It’s like a release valve, allowing the food to continue to rise.

 Risk factors